樱花动漫

 Our students thrive in a supportive and open learning environment.
 We are keen to both celebrate their successes and to find ways to pay it forward.

-We hold an annual photographic competition open to all undergraduate students (paused during the pandemic) and recognise throughout the year those who have made special contributions to the university community and beyond.
+We hold an annual photographic competition open to all undergraduate students and recognise throughout the year those who have made special contributions to the university community and beyond.

 We also support students seeking scholarships and nominate students for recognition within and beyond the university.